Best ICC Profiles for Sublimation:

 Manual Color Correction and ICC Profiles

-Manual adjustments in Photoshop enable you to correct minor variations that ICC profiles may not completely address, particularly in difficult prints or designs with extreme color ranges.
+Manual adjustments in Photoshop enable you to correct minor variations that profiles may not completely address, particularly in difficult prints or designs with extreme color ranges.

 Manual Color Adjustment in Photoshop